gustoliveira/ogustavo.com.br/content/posts/count-min-sketch-algorithm.md

 In other words, with probability at least \(1 - \delta\), our estimate \({a'}\) will be no more than \(\epsilon \times {m}\) greater than the true count \({a}\).

+### Benchmarks

+**1. Memory Usage Comparison**

+The primary motivation for using a Count-Min Sketch is space efficiency.
+To demonstrate this, I compared the memory consumption of a Count-Min Sketch against standard approaches: a **Python dictionary (Hash Table)** and a **Binary Search Tree (BST)**.

+As shown in the graph below, the difference is stark.
+As the number of unique elements in the stream grows from 0 to 50,000:

+{{< chartjs id="count-min-sketch-algorithm-memory-benchmark-chart" url="/personal-site/data/count-min-sketch-algorithm-memory-benchmark.json" title="Memory Usage Comparison" xlabel="Number of Distinct Elements" ylabel="Memory Usage (KB)" width="80%" >}}
+{{< /chartjs >}}

+- Hash Tables and BSTs exhibit linear memory growth \({O(n)}\).
+Every new unique element requires new memory allocation.
+Of course, the Hash Table space complexity depends on the implementation and how to handle collisions.
+But we have a expected behavior of size.
+As we add new elements, the hash performance starts to degrade, and than, in order to keep the performance, it creates a new bigger table with nem hash functions and redistribute the sizes the elements.
+That's the reason we see some big increases at some points.

+    - Notice the line representing the Hash Table, it increases in sudden vertical jumps rather than a smooth diagonal.
+This is standard behavior for hash maps.
+As the table fills up and hits its load factor, i.e, Load Factor = (Number of Unique Elements) / (Number of Buckets)*, the implementation automatically allocates a new, larger block of memory (usually doubling the size) and rehashes the existing elements into this new space.
+These allocation events create the visible "staircase" pattern in memory usage.

+- Count-Min Sketch maintains a constant memory footprint.
+Once the width and depth are initialized, the structure does not grow, regardless of how many items are processed.

+**2. Insertion Speed**

+While CMS saves massive amounts of memory, there is a computational trade-off.
+"There is no free lunch" in algorithm design.

+- **Hash Table**: Extremely fast insertion (near 0 on the Y-axis) because it typically requires only a single hash calculation and memory access.

+- **BST**: Shows significant instability (spikes), likely due to tree rebalancing operations as new nodes are added.

+- **Count-Min Sketch**: The insertion is the slowest (higher on the Y-axis).
+This is expected because for every element added, the algorithm must compute \({d}\) distinct hash functions (where \({d}\) is the depth of the matrix) and update \({d}\) counters.
+    - Although insertion in the Count-Min Sketch performs \(d\) operations, this value is fixed at initialization based on the desired error probability \(\delta\).
+Since \(d\) does not grow with the number of processed elements \(n\), the asymptotic complexity for insertions and queries is constant \({O(1)}\) relative to the stream size.
+    - Despite being computationally heavier than a simple Hash Table, the CMS insertion time is predictable and stable compared to the jitter seen in tree-based structures.

+{{< chartjs id="count-min-sketch-algorithm-insertion-speed-benchmark-chart" url="/personal-site/data/count-min-sketch-algorithm-insertion-speed-benchmark.json" title="Insertion Speed" xlabel="Number of Distinct Elements" ylabel="Time (Seconds)" width="80%" >}}
+{{< /chartjs >}}

 ### Conclusion

 The Count-Min Sketch provides an efficient way to estimate event frequencies in massive data streams using sub-linear space.
 While it is a probabilistic data structure and thus introduces some error, the error can be controlled by adjusting the parameters \(\epsilon\) and \(\delta\) to suit the specific application's requirements.
 This makes it a valuable tool for various applications, including trend analysis, anomaly detection, and data mining.

 ### References

+*   CORMEN, Thomas H. et al. **Introduction to Algorithms**.
+3. ed.
+Cambridge, MA: MIT Press, 2009.

 *   CORMODE, G.; MUTHUKRISHNAN, S. **An improved data stream summary: the count-min sketch and its applications.
 Journal of Algorithms**, v.
 55, n.
 1, p.
 58-75, abr.
 2005.